m4ttheweric/use-loading-state/README.md

 ### A React Hook for Managing Loading States

-🙌 Finally free yourself from the hassle of manually managing loading states in your React components for async tasks.
+🙌 Free yourself from the hassle of manually managing loading states in your React components for async tasks.

 ## Installation